Reuse packaging to make an unique polystyrene Christmas tree!

 We recently moved- not just house but COUNTRY!
 We sold all our furniture in South Africa, so we had to buy everything again in Australia.
-Most furniture come flat-packed- hence all the polystyrene(and boxes too)!
+Most furniture comes flat-packed- hence all the polystyrene(and boxes too)!
 I just HAD to do something with the polystyrene, reuse it somehow, and decided not to buy a Christmas tree, but to make one!

-Near the end I only did about 2 of the same length and then the last 3 pieces were unique.
+Near the end, I only did about 2 of the same length and then the last 3 pieces were unique.
 I took the tree inside, luckily it fit through the door, and then the kids came to help with the decorating part.

 A star went on top and then wire lights were weaved around.
 We went with small and light baubles, bells and stars.
 I wanted a minimalistic look and a different color theme so I chose silver and rose bells and stars with purple/pink baubles.
 These were all pushed into the polystyrene using wires.

 How lovely is our polystyrene Christmas tree?
 I don’t know if I ever would want to get rid of it!